WE WERE MENTIONED IN THE GUARDIAN

 Unfortunately it was stated that The Vegetarian Charity considers grant applications from anybody who is 'willing to promise to give up meat'.
 This is wrong: we only consider applications from people who are already vegetarian or vegan, and can supply references to verify this.

 VEGAN VENTURE, OUR FREE VEGAN COOKERY COURSE FOR YOUNG PEOPLE

-The next fully funded course to be held in Altrincham near Manchester will take place in August 2015.
-Places are allocated on a first come basis - there are more details on the Vegan Venture page of this website where you can download an application form.
+The next fully funded course to be held in Altrincham near Manchester will take place on 22 August 2015.
+Places are allocated on a first come basis and the course is now fully booked with a waiting list.
+If you missed out, and you'll still be under 26 next August, please reapply in January 2016.
+There are more details on the Vegan Venture page of this website where you can download an application form.

 The Vegetarian Charity is a registered charity that exists to help needy vegetarians and vegans up to, and including, 25 years of age.
 It also aims to promote knowledge of vegetarianism among young people up to, and including, 25 years of age.
-The Charity awards grants to suitable projects in most parts of the world.
 Financial assistance can be given for educational courses and the relief of poverty.
-In general applicants may apply on their own behalf or, in the case of young children, a parent or guardian can apply on behalf of the child.
+Applicants may apply on their own behalf or, in the case of young children, a parent or guardian can apply on behalf of the child.

 Grants are available without consideration of ethnic origin, race or religion.
 The Charity is UK based but considers applications from most countries.
-Grants are made to individual applicants for the relief of poverty and to assist with educational courses.
 Each application is considered on its merits and it is not possible to say in advance whether or not it will be successful.
-Assistance to students studying courses of higher education is generally only given for first degrees and not for postgraduate study.
-However, all applications are considered on their individual merits.

 The Vegetarian Charity would like to hear from committed vegetarians and vegans who are giving thought to becoming trustees.
 Further information.